The Growing Place

 Our Growing Place Choice plants are chosen because they are strong performers year after year, staying attractive with less maintenance when planted in the right place.

-Woodland Stonecrop's succulent round leaves emerge light green in spring, turning green in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Woodland Stonecrop's succulent round leaves emerge light green in spring, turning green in color the rest of the year on a plant with an upright spreading habit of growth.

 Woodland Stonecrop is a dense herbaceous evergreen perennial with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.